 The Idaho Birding Trail (IBT) is a network of sites and side-trips that provides the best viewing opportunities to see birds in Idaho.
 With 175 sites and about 2,000 miles of trail separated into four distinct regions the IBT represents a collection of bird watching hotspots, diverse habitats, and a glimpse of Idaho's rich natural heritage.

 If you are interested in learning more about birding in Idaho and the Idaho Birding Trail, see http://fishandgame.idaho.gov/ifwis/ibt/

-Conservation Stations are a discovery based environmental education program designed to educate the community about a variety of conservation related topics.
-Park visitors can come across a station and learn about our natural environment while recreating in Boise parks.
+Boise Parks and Recreation's Conservation Stations are a discovery based environmental education program designed to educate the community about a variety of conservation related topics.
+While in the parks, visitors may come across a station and learn about our natural environment while recreating in Boise parks.

 The map showcases points of interest, pedestrian bridges, parking locations and other valuable resources for users of the 25-mile pathway.

 Park Ambassadors serve as liaisons between park users and the Boise Parks and Recreation Department (BPR).
 They report maintenance needs, promote proper use of the park, and share information with park users.
 In addition, they may share their unique hobbies and skills through special tours and programs.
 Park Ambassadors commit to visiting their park regularly for one year.
 All Ambassadors must pass a criminal history background check and attend an orientation prior to being accepted into the program.

 Interested in becoming a Park Ambassador, please complete an application.

 Kathryn Albertson Park has two small facilities that may be reserved for ceremonies.